Islamic Cultural Centre of Quebec City: 2017 attack

+In 2023, six years following the attack, a ceremony took place to honour of those who were lost in the shooting.
+This was the first time the event was held in the same room where many of the victims were killed.

 Political positions

 The centre has regularly adopted a stand in the political debate in Quebec.
 Representatives testified before both the Bélanger-Campeau Commission and the Bouchard-Taylor Commission.
 In 2011, it also testified in a parliamentary committee in the National Assembly of Quebec against certain aspects of Bill 94 brought forward by the Charest government which governed the requirements to offer public services with uncovered faces.

 In 2013, the Centre strongly denounced the draft Quebec Charter of Values introduced by the then governing Parti Québécois in 2013, under Premier Pauline Marois.

 Due to some Islamophobic events, the centre increased its security, such as installing many security cameras, increasing cooperation with the local police, etc.